sumanthkolli03/portfolio/README.md

 2.  ~~Separate and prepare text-based data in python.~~
 3.  ~~Use tensorflow/keras to create a neural net to recognize specifically small champion icons in the stats page~~
 &nbsp;&nbsp;&nbsp; 3A.  **get > 98% accuracy**
+&nbsp;&nbsp;&nbsp; 3B.  modify images before-hand to have more robust training to weird screenshots
 5.  ~~Allow model to updatable by calling riot's champion icon api~~
 6.  use outputted champion data along with text-based data to create a bson for mongodb
 ----Quality of Life----